Python-Markdown/markdown/docs/contributing.md

         Bump version to X.X.X

-6. After all checks (Travis, etc.) have passed, merge the pull request.
+6. After all checks have passed, merge the pull request.

 7. Create a git tag with the new version as the tag name and push to the [Python-Markdown/markdown] repository.
+The new tag should trigger a GitHub workflow which will automatically deploy the release to PyPI and update the documentation.

+    In the event that the deployment fails, the following steps can be taken to deploy manually:

-8. Deploy the release to [PyPI] with the command `make deploy`.
+    - Deploy the release to [PyPI] with the command `make deploy`.

-9. Deploy an update to the documentation using [MkDocs].
+    - Deploy an update to the documentation using [MkDocs].
 The following example assumes that local clones of the [Python-Markdown/markdown] and [Python-Markdown/Python-Markdown.github.io] repositories are in sibling directories named `markdown` and `Python-Markdown.github.io` respectively.

             cd Python-Markdown.github.io
             mkdocs gh-deploy --config-file ../markdown/mkdocs.yml --remote-branch master

 ## Issue and Pull Request Labels